messagemedia/messagemedia-soap-api-nodejs-sdk/README.md

-# MessageMedia NodeJS Library
+# MessageMedia NodeJS SDK
-A library that allows NodeJS programmers to access MessageMedia's SOAP API.

-## How to get this library for your application:
+This library provides a simple interface for sending and receiving messages using the [MessageMedia SOAP API](http://www.messagemedia.com.au/wp-content/uploads/2013/05/MessageMedia_Messaging_Web_Service.pdf?eacfbb).

+If you have any issue using this sample code, or would like to report a defect, you could [create a new Issue](https://github.com/messagemedia/messagemedia-nodejs/issues/new) in Github or [Contact us](http://www.messagemedia.com.au/contact-us).

+## Installation:
 Clone the repository into your application's *node_modules* directory.
 ```
 $ git clone https://github.com/messagemedia/messagemedia-nodejs.git messagemedia
 ```

 **OR**

 Install it as a package from **npm** (Node Package Manager).